Protecting Open Fields From Warrantless Searches Act

 What can state legislators do?

 State legislators do not have to sit idly by waiting for the federal government to act.
-The Institute for Justice offers model legislation—The Protection of All Property From Warrantless Searches Act.
+The Institute for Justice offers model legislation—Protecting Open Fields From Warrantless Searches Act.
 It requires state officials obtain a warrant before entering or seizing any private property.

 The Act protects private land the Supreme Court’s misguided “open fields doctrine” excludes.
 At the same time, the Act incorporates traditional—and sensible—exceptions to the warrant requirement, like consent and emergencies that pose immediate threats to life or public safety.